ziming/laravel-statsig/README.md

 // You can set add this to your ServiceProvider boot() method to
-// override the default laravel user to Statsig user conversion code too if you want LaravelUserToStatsigUserConverter::setLaravelUserToStatsigUserConversionCallback(function (Authenticatable|User $laravelUser): StatsigUser {
+// override the default laravel user to Statsig user conversion code too if you want LaravelUserToStatsigUserConverter::setConversionCallback(function (User $laravelUser): StatsigUser {
         $statsigUser = StatsigUser::withUserID((string) $laravelUser->getAuthIdentifier());
         $statsigUser->setEmail($laravelUser->getEmailForVerification());
         $statsigUser->setStatsigEnvironment([App::environment()]);